DevikaS1/assignment-1/README.md

-The new update is readywhat is the update hsdkshckjwhckjassignment1
+Getting back The new update is readywhat is the update hsdkshckjwhckjassignment1